NathanJFeldman/devops24/examinations/04/README.md

-# Examination 4 - Install a Web Server
+   xamination 4 - Install a Web Server

 Now that we know how to install software on a machine through Ansible, we can begin to look at how to set up a machine with services.